On this page

 - Greet the child each morning or connect them to other staff who the child knows well.

-- Be calm, warm and friendly.
+- Be calm, warm, reassuring and friendly.

 - Acknowledge their emotions and provide comfort.